IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 	- usually no fees /var/folders/fc/_q9f5y4n51bb7kjf_tv7l9xw0000gn/T/com.skitch.skitch/DMD332FA184-B1D6-4A87-81AA-F2E84A294264/Academics_are_being_hoodwinked_into_writing_books_nobody_can_buy___Higher_Education_Network___The_Guardian.png

-- reader pays
-  can be good for a number of reasons

 #### Open access

 - Budapest declaration
   February 2012

-  Came out of a meeting funded by the Soros foundation (George Soros was a student of Karl Popper, and later merchant banker)
+  Came out of a meeting funded by the Soros foundation (George Soros was a student of Karl Popper, and later a merchant banker)

   13 original signatories

   outlined the definition of open access

+  Interestingly at that time no specific licence was mentioned.

 	- Free to Read

 	- Free to Reuse

 	- Free to Modify

-- Funders and Funder mandates

-	- White House Memo

-	- NRO

-	- Wellcome Trust

-	- HEFCE

 - Licences